Most recent edit: February 2018 to fix some typographical and other minor errors.

 "Working Group" refers to ad hoc groups with a designated purpose that addresses an immediate concern: e.g., organizing an event, investigating malfeasance by Party Members, or responding to developments that may pose an existential threat.

 B. Formation.
 Committees and Working Groups are created by the General Membership or the Steering Committee to carry out the goals of the Harris County Green Party and must abide by the Harris County Green Party bylaws.

 C. Missions and Goals.
-Committees and Working Groups are encouraged to establish a mission statement and goals, to revise these goals annually, and to send representatives to brief the Steering Committee at their monthly meetings.
+Committees and Working Groups are encouraged to establish a mission statement and goals, to revise these goals annually, and to send representatives to brief the Steering Committee at its monthly meetings.

 D. Participation of Members.
 Each Member of the Steering Committee is encouraged and expected to participate with at least one Committee or Working Group.
-The meetings of each group are open to all general Members, who are also encouraged to participate regularly in at least one group.
-Each group may choose its own Chair, who will then report on the group’s activities at General Membership Meetings.
+The meetings of each group are open to all general members who are also encouraged to participate regularly in at least one group.
+Each group may choose its own Chair who will then report on the group’s activities at General Membership Meetings.
 The Chair, in consultation with group members, may set a schedule for meetings and other activities.

 E. Ad Hoc Working Groups.
 To address issues requiring immediate attention, whether internal to the Party or affecting the general public, the Steering Committee may establish committees and workgroups on a temporary basis with set terms and specified purposes.
 If the issue remains current beyond the end of a group’s term, the Steering Committee may authorize a continuation of the group until a specified date.